do412/frontend-basics/html/projects/creative.md

 This project idea is up to you.

 ## Specs
-What ever your idea, your website must meet the specs below
+What ever your idea, your website must meet these specs ⬇️

 ### Mandatory
 - user-friendly UI